jacksonllee/pycantonese/docs/source/searches.rst

 .. _search_character:

-Searching by a Chinese character
+Searching by a Chinese Character
 --------------------------------

 Search queries for a given Chinese character are performed by the ``character``